 Broccoli – Broccoli seed can be sown directly in the garden 4 weeks before the last frost date in your area or set out transplants 2 weeks before the last frost date.
-The ideal day time temperature for broccoli is between 65 and 80 degrees.
+The ideal daytime temperature for broccoli is between 65 and 80 degrees.
 Feed the plants 3 weeks after transplanting into the garden.
 Use a low nitrogen fertilizer.

-Cabbage – Start seeds indoors 6 to 8 weeks before the last front date or plant transplants in the garden 2 weeks before that date.
+Cabbage – Start seeds indoors 6 to 8 weeks before the last frost date or plant transplants in the garden 2 weeks before that date.
 Direct sow in the garden immediately after the last frost date.
 Cabbage plants are heavy feeders that require fertile soil rich in organic matter and consistent moisture.

 Carrots – Sow seeds in spring about 2 weeks before the last frost date.
 Carrots need deep, loose soil to form a robust root.
 Keep the bed weeded to avoid competition for nutrients from other plants.
 Too much nitrogen will result in forked roots.
 When the seedlings are about 2-inches tall, thin them so there is about 1 to 4-inches between them.
 Cover the shoulders with mulch or soil to keep them from turning green and bitter.

 Collards – Collard transplants can be planted 4 to 6 weeks before the last frost date in your area.
-Plant in fertile, well drained soil with a pH of 6.5 to 6.8.
-Rich soil encourages rapid growth and tender leaves, which are the best tasting collards.
+Plant in fertile, well-drained soil with a pH of 6.5 to 6.8.
+Rich soil encourages rapid growth and tender leaves, which are the best-tasting collards.

 English Peas – Direct sow in the garden 4 to 6 weeks before the last frost date in your area.
-They will germinate in soil temperatures as low as 40 degrees F. Seedlings will survive a late snow and short periods of temperatures down to 25 degrees F.
+They will germinate in soil temperatures as low as 40 degrees F. Seedlings will survive late snow and short periods of temperatures down to 25 degrees F.

 Kale – You can plant kale in early spring, about 3 to 5 weeks before the last frost date.
 Cover with frost blankets during severe cold.
 Similar to collards very fertile soil is ideal to encourage rapid growth and tender leaves.

 Onions – Onions can be grown from sets, small bulbs, or transplants, which look like scallions and come in a bundle of 60 or so.
 Either method should be planted in early spring as soon as the soil is workable.
 Long-day varieties are suitable for Northern gardens and short-day varieties can be planted in the South.
-Place time release fertilizer in the planting hole so that it is close to the roots.
+Place time-release fertilizer in the planting hole so that it is close to the roots.
 Follow the fertilizer’s label directions.

 Potatoes – Greening of grass is a good indicator of when to plant potato sets, dried potato pieces with 2 to 3 eyes.
 In my zone 7 garden that occurs in March.
-Soil should be loose, fertile and well drained.
+Soil should be loose, fertile, and well-drained.
 As the tubers mature, cover with soil to prevent burning.

 Spinach – Spinach seeds can be sown over frozen ground to germinate as the soil thaws.
 Transplants can be set out 4 weeks before the last frost date in your area.
 Fertilize when the plants are about 4 inches tall.
 Spinach prefers very fertile soil to encourage rapid growth and tender leaves.
-Once the days get long and warm it will bolt, meaning that it grows tall, blooms and becomes bitter tasting.
+Once the days get long and warm it will bolt, meaning that it grows tall, blooms, and becomes bitter tasting.

-Swiss Chard – Swiss Chard is one the more beautiful vegetables in the garden.
+Swiss Chard – Swiss Chard is one of the more beautiful vegetables in the garden.
 Bright Lights and Ruby are favorites for adding color to the garden and the dinner table.
 Plant or sow seeds 2 weeks before the last frost date in your area.
 Thin to 6-inches apart when seedlings are 3-inches tall.
 Water regularly.

 Turnip – Plant 2 weeks before the last frost date.
 Any well-drained soil will do.
 Consistent moisture is key for healthy root development.
-Although it is not necessary, the greens will be the most tender if you plant in a fertile soil.
+Although it is not necessary, the greens will be the most tender if you plant in fertile soil.